How to Enable the Fingerprint Reader in Linux on the Framework Laptop

 Delete Fingerprint

 fprintd's fprintd-delete utility deletes a previous enrolled fingerprint.
+It requires the specific finger (to be deleted) through the -f parameter.

 Here's the command to delete the fingerprint enrolled as left-little-finger